11th World Scout Jamboree Memorial Rotonda: Tragedy

-Flags at the Jamboree were placed at half-mast in mourning after the bulk of the Boy Scouts of the Philippines contingent died in the crash of United Arab Airlines Flight 869 (1963) at 0150 hours on July 28, 1963, in the Arabian Sea nine nautical miles from Madh Island, Bombay (now Mumbai), India.
+Flags at the Jamboree were placed at half-mast in mourning after the bulk of the Boy Scouts of the Philippines contingent died in the crash of United Arab Airlines Flight 869 (1963) at 0150 hours on July 28, 1963, in the Arabian Sea, nine nautical miles from Madh Island, Bombay (now Mumbai), India.

-One Scout from the Agusan Council, Alex Kwan, completed the pre-jamboree training and was scheduled to attend, but was told days before the departure date that he would not be able to attend because of problems securing a passport.
+One Scout from the Agusan Council, Alex Kwan, completed the pre-jamboree training and was scheduled to attend but was told days before the departure date that he would not be able to attend because of problems securing a passport.
 Nevertheless, the BSP sent a token delegation of three Scouts to Marathon some days after the crash, in addition to several BSP officials who had arrived in Greece ahead of the accident.

-On behalf of the parents of the Scouts, Antonio C. Delgado, father of Scout Jose Antonio Delgado (and later Chairman of the World Scout Conference, 1971-1973), gave a response during the state memorial service weeks after the crash: "For this is the other side of the coin of grief.
+On behalf of the parents of the Scouts, Antonio C. Delgado, father of Scout Jose Antonio Delgado (and later Chairman of the World Scout Conference, 1971–1973), gave a response during the state memorial service weeks after the crash: "For this is the other side of the coin of grief.
 The glory.
 The honor.
 The triumph...
 In the forefront of these boy's minds were always held as shining goals the noble ideals of the Scout Oath: 'honor... duty...
 God...
 Country.'
 These boys kept their honor; and they kept the faith; and they gave their all for their country... and I am sure they kept themselves in the friendship of God."

 Surrounding buildings and structures

 The area around the 11th World Scout Jamboree Memorial Rotonda is largely made up of dining and entertainment establishments.
-Tomas Morato Avenue is known for its large variety of restaurants, concentrated along the stretch to the southwest of the roundabout, while near the northeast corner was the site of the 1996 Ozone Disco Club fire.
+Tomas Morato Avenue is known for its large variety of restaurants, concentrated along the stretch to the southwest of the roundabout.
+Near the northeast corner was the site of the 1996 Ozone Disco Club fire.